knsrinath/EasyServe/README.md

 ```

 ### Credits
-The php script is a modified version of [Minixed](https://github.com/lorenzos/Minixed/)
+The php script is ispired from [Minixed](https://github.com/lorenzos/Minixed/).